[IMAGE] "From the Footplate" - SteamRanger's Enthusiast Website

 Rail Safety Manager

-Andrew brings skills and enthusiasm gained as a senior manager for an major international appliance manufacturer and has quickly gained the confidence of volunteers as very approachable team leader in the often tricky field of human resource management.
+Andrew brings skills and enthusiasm gained as a senior commercial manager and has quickly gained the confidence of volunteers as very approachable team leader in the often tricky field of human resource management.

 He has a good "coal face" knowledge of SteamRanger operations through being a fully qualified guard, stationmaster and ticket officer